These photos of the Energy Efficient Demonstration Home give you an idea of what the home looks like.

 We will get some professional photos added to this page in the not too distant future.

-View from the street of the Energy Efficient Demonstration Home.
+View from the street of the Energy Efficient Demonstration Home (June 2022).
 Note the cladding from Weathertex (made from 97% natural timber and 3% natural wax); light colours to reduce heat in summer; permeable surfaces (grass driveway, green roof, gardens) to reduce flooding and the urban heat island effect; Australian ‘spotted gum’ timber fencing; and Climate Wise and edible plantings in the front yard and naturestrip.

-View of the north face of the Energy Efficient Demonstration Home.
+View of the north face of the Energy Efficient Demonstration Home (June 2022).
 Note the large windows that capture the warm winter sun; the wide eave overhang for shading out the hot summer sun; and the Australian ‘spotted gum’ timber decking.

-View of the inside of the Energy Efficient Demonstration Home from the hallway (June).
-Note the natural north light streaming in; the use of concrete as thermal mass where the majority of sun strikes the floor and the use of a floating timber floor in the hallway where much of the sun doesn’t hit; and the connection to the outside, where the outside decking is the same level as the concrete floor and the windows are set down between them.
+View of the inside of the Energy Efficient Demonstration Home from the hallway (June 2022).
+Note the natural north light streaming in; the use of concrete as thermal mass where the majority of sun strikes the floor and the use of a floating timber floor in the hallway and kitchen where much of the sun doesn’t hit; the set-down of the concrete floor along the line of the floating timber floor so that both are finished at the same level; and the connection to the outside, where the outside decking is the same level as the concrete floor and the windows are set down between them.

-View of the Energy Efficient Demonstration Home kitchen (June).
-Note the big box retail kitchen, which reduced costs to enable more funds to be available for energy efficiency features and uses a recycled PET plastic and waste timber in the chipboard of the cupboard doors.
+View of the Energy Efficient Demonstration Home kitchen (June 2022).
+Note the big box retail kitchen, which reduced costs significantly to enable more funds to be available for energy efficiency features and uses a recycled PET plastic and waste timber in the chipboard of the cupboard doors.

 View of the Energy Efficient Demonstration Home island bench.
 Note the recycled blackbutt timber benchtop from Thors Hammer; and the leftover Weathertex cladding on the front of the bench.